JK Rowling to speak out on trans stance in new podcast - latest updates

 JK Rowling to discuss trans views in new podcast

-JK Rowling is addressing the controversy surrounding her stance on transgender rights head-on in an forthcoming podcast entitled The Witch Trials of J.K.
-Rowling.
+JK Rowling is addressing the controversy surrounding her stance on transgender rights head-on in a forthcoming podcast entitled The Witch Trials of JK Rowling.

-The Harry Potter author has faced a sustained backlash in recent years for statements she’s made about gender ideology that critics and prominent voices in the LGBT+ community have described as “transphobic”.
+The Harry Potter author has faced a sustained backlash in recent years for statements she has made about gender ideology that critics and prominent voices in the LGBT+ community have described as “transphobic”.

 “I never set out to upset anyone.
 However, I was not uncomfortable with getting off my pedestal,” Rowling says in the trailer for the podcast, which is hosted by Free Press.